dazemc/ink_manager/README.md

 # E-Ink Display Server

 This project provides a Flask-based server to interact with an e-ink display.
 It allows for displaying images, text, weather updates, and more on an e-ink screen.
+Requires OPEN_WEATHER_API environment variable to be set, https://openweathermap.org/

 ## Features